 (2) the amount of disabled from trade compensation the employee has been awarded; and

 (3) information for the employee regarding the terms of this section.

 (e) Disabled from trade compensation is in addition to any other compensation awarded to an employee as a result of a temporary total disability or a permanent partial impairment.

-(f) An employer may unilaterally convert an award of benefits for a temporary total disability or a permanent partial impairment into disabled from trade compensation by filing a copy of the notice required under subsection (d) with the board.
+(f) An employer may unilaterally convert an award of compensation for a temporary total disability or a temporary partial disability into disabled from trade compensation by filing a copy of the notice required under subsection (d) with the board.